semanticdata/mabuya/README.md

 We'd love your help!
 Please see [CONTRIBUTING](./CONTRIBUTING.md) to learn about the kinds of contributions we're looking for.

-Please read and be aware of the [Code of Conduct](.github/CODE_OF_CONDUCT.md) before conttributing.
+Please read and be aware of the [Code of Conduct](.github/CODE_OF_CONDUCT.md) before contributing.

 ## Acknowledgements and Attributions

-Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), which is a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale)—a now Archived repository.
+Mabuya is a fork of [Tale](https://github.com/aaranxu/tale-zola), which is a port of the Jekyll theme [Tale](https://github.com/chesterhow/tale) which is now archived.

 The icons used throughout the site are kindly provided by [UXWing](https://uxwing.com/license/).
 Read their [license](https://uxwing.com/license/).

-Other icons used come from [Remix Icon](https://remixicon.com/).
-Check out their [license](https://remixicon.com/license).

 ## License

-Source code in this repository is available under the [MIT](LICENSE) license.
+Source code in this repository is available under the [MIT License](LICENSE).
 You are free to use this code however you like.
 That said, some acknowledgement would be well received.

 [^1]: *Mabuya hispaniolae*'s conservation status is *Critically endangered, possibly extinct*.